ROLE: Photography, Media, Art AmeriCorps LISC- Media Associate

-To be eligible to participate as an AmeriCorps member the candidate must meet all eligibility requirements to serve as a National Service participant including but not limited to:
+To be eligible to participate as a LISC AmeriCorps member, the candidate must meet all eligibility requirements to serve as a National Service participant, including but not limited to:

 - Possess a high school degree, GED certificate or agree to achieve GED during the term of service

 - Be at least 17 years of age (note there is no upper age limit)